CiscoISE/terraform-provider-ciscoise/docs/data-sources/sgt.md

 subcategory: ""
 description: |-
   It performs read operation on SecurityGroups.
-  This data source allows the client to get a security group by ID.
+  - This data source allows the client to get a security group by ID.
-  This data source allows the client to get all the security groups.
+  - This data source allows the client to get all the security groups.
   Filter:
   [propogateToApic, name, description, value]
-  To search resources by using
-  toDate
-   column,follow the format:
-  DD-MON-YY (Example:13-SEP-18)
-  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
-  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
-  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
   Sorting:
   [name, description, value]
 ---